 My husband, Karl, was the official cornbread maker in our house.
 His cornbread is not sweet and is typically served with a pot of pinto beans with ham, cooked greens, fresh tomatoes and onions.
-I also like to serve cornbread with my 5-hour stew (to be posted another day) or chili.
-I always save a piece to drown in honey from my neighbor’s (Gary) beehives.
+I also like to serve cornbread with my 5-hour Beef Stew (to be posted another day) or chili.
+I always save a piece to drown in honey from my neighbor, Gary’s, beehives.

 1 tablespoon bacon grease (or canola oil)